prit-surya/steganography_project_Advanced-C/README.md

-Steganography - LSB Image Encoding Project
+STEGANOGRAPHY - LSB Image Encoding Project

 What is Steganography?
 Steganography is the practice of concealing a file, message, image, or video within another file, message, image, or video.
 It is a useful technique in digital communication for securing sensitive information.